 Electric vehicle fast charging network

 The McGowan Government is creating Australia’s longest electric vehicle fast charging network by installing charging stations at 45 locations across the state.
-Installation of the charging stations is scheduled to being in mid-2022 with the network fully operational by January 2024.
+Installation of the charging stations is scheduled to begin in mid-2022 with the network fully operational by January 2024.

 The intended locations of the stations have been identified by energy providers Synergy and Horizon Power in consultation with a variety of experts and stakeholders.
 View the locations for the charging stations

 Electric vehicle information brochure